abaxoth0/SentinelRBAC/README.md

 You can also select one of default roles as origin role, all new users must have this role in your application.

-By default `Host` is `nil` and can be initialized by one of the following methods:
+`Host` can be initialized by one of the following methods:

--   **LoadHost(path string)** - Open and reads configuration file (JSON) at the specified path, then this method parse it and assign to `Host` variable.
-This method also validates `Host` permissions and merges default roles with service specific roles, so consider this method as recommended way of `Host` initialization.
+-   **LoadHost(path string)** - Open and reads configuration file (JSON) at the specified path and after parsing returns it.
+This method also validates permissions and merges default roles with service specific roles, so consider this method as recommended way of `Host` initialization.

 ### HOST EXAMPLE